jvillenap/CMS-Secured-by-Blockchain/README.md

 if someone modifies the document from its external location, in our case a bucket in OCI Storage, next time someone tries to retrieve the document, the verfication based on validity of the hash will fail, so the user will be notified for the tampering of the document.

-Regarding with the functional use case, the assets we are going to develope simulates an expedient management solution for a financial institution, in which each expedient represents a financial operation for a customer, and the expedient is acting as an archive where a sort of documents related with the operation are managed as a whole.
+Regarding with the functional use case, the assets we are going to develop simulates an expedient management solution for a financial institution, in which each expedient represents a financial operation for a customer, and the expedient is acting as an archive where a sort of documents related with the operation are managed as a whole.

-The expedient is represented into blockchain as a non fungible token (NFT), it means we can define the different kind of actions which can be executed against it, depending on the role of the user accessing to the expedient.
+The expedient is represented into blockchain as a non fungible token (NFT), because this kind of tokens fit really well in situations where one key aspect is the ownership of the asset.
+It means we can define the different kind of actions which can be executed against it depending on the role of the user accessing to the expedient.
 And the documents themselves are stored into a child array of the archive NFT entity.

+If you are interested in know a little bit more about NFTs, check the [Using NFT and FT Tokens in Oracle Blockchain](https://github.com/jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/blob/main/README.md "Using NFT and FT Tokens in Oracle Blockchain") HoL, in which you can deploy your first FT and NFT on Hyperledger Fabric and test them really easily.

 <p align="center">
 <img width="785" height="510" src="https://github.com/jvillenap/CMS-Secured-by-Blockchain/blob/main/images/2_documentWorkflow.png"/>